 About the Author:

-Sergei Lemberg is a lawyer whose practice focuses on consumer law, class actions and personal injury litigation.
-He has been repeatedly recognized as the “most active consumer attorney” in the country.
-In 2020, Mr. Lemberg represented Noah Duguid in the United States Supreme Court in the case entitled Duguid v.
+Sergei Lemberg is an attorney focusing on consumer law, class actions related to automotive issues, and personal injury litigation.
+With nearly two decades of experience, his areas of practice include Lemon Law (vehicle defects), Debt Collection Harassment, TCPA (illegal robocalls and texts), Fair Credit Reporting Act, Overtime claims, Personal Injury cases, and Class Actions.
+He has consistently been recognized as the nation's "most active consumer attorney."
+In 2020, Mr. Lemberg represented Noah Duguid before the United States Supreme Court in the landmark case Duguid v.
 Facebook.
-He is the author of Defanging Debt Collectors, a book that teaches consumers how to battle debt collectors and win.
+He is also the author of "Defanging Debt Collectors," a guide that empowers consumers to fight back against debt collectors and prevail, as well as "Lemon Law 101: The Laws That Lemon Dealers Don't Want You to Know."

 I’m biweekly.
 I worked 33 hours week 1 and in week 2 I worked 45.
 Since week 2 is over 40 do I get overtime pay?
 No company has ever paid me correctly if that’s the case.